cympfh/cumin/src/spec/let.md

 This Statement computes the expression `1 + 2` (the result is `3` of course), and we call it `x`.
-Frankly, this is variable.
+Frankly, this is a variable,
-After `x` is binded, you can use `x` as a Value.
+and you can use `x` as a Value.

 The last `;` is required.
 This Statement can be denoted by following BNF;